11 SEO Trends For Better Quality Traffic in 2024

 Related post: SEO-Friendly URLs: How to Create a URL Google AND Users Like

-The E-A-T helps measure the user experience quality on your site.
+E-E-A-T helps measure the user experience quality on your site.
 It shows you’re a trusted source that publishes a lot of high-quality content on a certain topic.

 Andy Killworth, Head of SEO at iTech Media agrees.
 “Sites which blanket cover a given topic from as many angles as possible (commercial, non-commercial, blog, news etc.) are rewarded by Google.